Credit Card Comparisons

 - What fees and rates will I have to pay?
 The fees and interest rates you'll incur will vary depending on how you use the card, but some of the common costs you should compare include: annual fees, purchase interest rates, cash advance interest rates, balance transfer fees and late payment fees.
 See the product reviews on finder for a full list of the relevant rates and fees for a particular card.

 - What is the credit limit?
-The bank will base your credit limit on factors such as your income and credit history, but you should make sure that the card offers a credit limit that will support your finances without tempting you to overspend.
+The bank will base your credit limit on factors such as your income and how you built your credit history, but you should make sure that the card offers a credit limit that will support your finances without tempting you to overspend.

 - Are there any promotional offers?
 Some credit cards come with introductory offers, such as 0% on balance transfers, annual fee waivers or bonus reward points, which can give you extra incentive to apply.
 These offers can add extra value to the card, but make sure you understand the terms and conditions of the promotion before you apply.